 You can identify system storage on Mac very easily.
 The process is identical to checking other categories of memory on your computer, such as macOS and Photos.
 Here are the steps to check your Mac’s system storage:

-- Go to the Apple logo in the top left-hand corner and select System Settings.
+- Go to Apple logo in the top left-hand corner and select System Settings.

 - Navigate to General > Storage.

 - Hover your cursor over the different bars within your system storage.
 System Data is dark gray.
-As you can see from our example, this category consumes 34.5GB of our overall computer storage.
+As you can see from my example, this category consumes 34.5GB of my overall computer storage.

 Note from our experts: